tbb98/checkflac/readme.md

 # checkflac

 A **FLAC file integrity checker** for verifying large collections of FLAC audio files.
 It scans directories, creates job files, checks files in parallel, and reports results with detailed statistics.
+It will not modify your FLAC files.

 ---